B1TSH3LL/VoxSync/README.md

 We welcome contributions to VoxSync!
 If you'd like to contribute, please fork the repository and submit a pull request.

-## Support

-For any questions or issues regarding VoxSync, please contact our support team at support@voxsync.com.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---